senimanjs/seniman/README.md

 <img width="747" alt="Screenshot 2023-12-24 at 5 25 41 AM" src="https://github.com/senimanjs/seniman/assets/510503/73f977e0-e714-4775-a430-559c8420cfbd">

 Seniman's server-side runtime manages the lifecycle of the JSX component tree during the user's browsing session, tracks state changes, and handles the connection to the browser window.
-It generates UI update commands to ensure the latest state is rendered in the browser, and also implements a remote event system to allow browser events like mouse clicks and keyboard inputs to be sent to the components on the server.
+It generates UI update commands to ensure the latest state is rendered in the browser, and also implements a remote event system to allow browser events like mouse clicks and keyboard inputs to be sent to the live component instances & event handlers on the server.

 To optimize network efficiency, Seniman's server communicates with the browsers using a custom binary protocol over WebSocket.
-A lightweight (~3kb) browser runtime interprets these commands into actual DOM operations.
+A lightweight (~3kb) browser runtime interprets these commands into actual DOM operations -- in addition to handling user events and sending it back to the server.
 The result is a low-latency, quick-loading, remotely-driven user interface that feels local even on a standard 4G connection.

 ## Installation